Trimming Your Baby's Nails

 - Hold your baby's palm and finger steady with one hand and cut with the other.

-- You should cut your baby's nails with baby nail scissors, which have rounded tips for safety, or baby clippers.
+- Cut your baby's nails with baby nail scissors, which have rounded tips for safety, or baby clippers.
 Many baby nail-care kits also come with nail files or emery boards, but if you cut your baby's nails short enough and make sure to keep the nail edges rounded instead of jagged, you may not need to use these.

-However, if you're hesitant to try baby nail scissors or clippers and your baby will stay still long enough to cooperate, you can use an emery board to file the nails down without the risk of giving your little one any nicks.
+However, if you're worried about using baby nail scissors or clippers and your baby will stay still long enough to cooperate, you can use an emery board to file the nails down without the risk of any nicks.

-- If you accidentally draw blood (a common occurrence with fussy, fidgeting babies), don't worry.
+- If you accidentally draw blood (which is easy to do with fussy, fidgeting babies), don't worry.
 Using a sterile gauze pad, gently apply pressure to stop the bleeding.
-But don't put a bandage around the tiny cut — babies love to put their fingers in their mouths and can dislodge the bandage and choke on it.
+But don't put a bandage around the tiny cut — babies love to put their fingers in their mouths, which can loosen the bandage and make it a choking risk.